Who Is St. Mary?

 In defence of Christ’s true humanity, the early Church emphasized Jesus’ birth from Mary.
 He did not just ‘appear’ to be human; he did not descent from heaven in a ‘heavenly body,’ nor was when he was born did he simply ‘pass through’ his mother.
 Rather, Mary gave birth to her son of her substance.
 Jesus is fully human, because “he was incarnate of the Holy Spirit and the Virgin Mary, and was made man.”
 In 451 a great council of the Church in Chalcedon agreed that Christ is “one with the Father according to his divinity and one with us according to his humanity.”

-In defence of his true divinity, the early church emphasised Mary’s conceiving as a virgin of Jesus.
+The early church emphasized Mary’s conceiving as a virgin of Jesus.
 According to early Church leaders, his conception by the Holy Spirit testifies to Christ’s divine origin and divine identity.
 The One born of Mary is the eternal Son of God.
-Saints like Justin, Irenaeus, Athanasius and Ambrose appealed to the virginal conception to defend both the Lord’s divinity and Mary’s honour.
 As the Apostle’s Creed confesses: “Jesus was conceived by the Holy Spirit and born of the Virgin Mary.”

 The motherly role of Mary, first affirmed in the gospel accounts of her relationship to Jesus, has been developed in a variety of ways.
 Christian believers acknowledge Mary to be the mother of God incarnate.
-As we ponder our Saviour’s dying words to the beloved disciple, “behold your mother” (John 19:27) we may also hear an invitation to us, to hold Mary dear as ‘Mother of the Faithful’: as she will care for us as she cared for her son in his hour of need.
 Many Christians find that giving devotional expression to their appreciation for the ministry of Mary enriches their worship of God.
-May the mother of our Lord, and our Patron Saint be with you in your prayers and help to carry them to the throne of grace, that they be heard and answered by God.
+May the mother of our Lord, and our Patron Saint be with you in your prayers.